JuliaPhylo/PhyloNetworks.jl/README.md

 ```
 where *new_T* should be a starting topology with one tip per species, labelled with the species names.

+WARNING: the current function works best if all alleles from the same
+individual are given the same name (the individual's 'name') across
+all genes for which that individual was sequenced.

 ##### Optimizing branch lengths and inheritance probabilities for a given network
 For a given network topology, you can optimize the branch lengths and
 inheritance probabilities with the pseudolikelihood.
 Minus the logarithm of the